International Student Orientation

 There is no cost for International Student Orientation.
 All meals, workshops, and trips associated with International Student Orientation are covered by Reed.
 It is a good idea, however, to arrive with some U.S. currency in order to purchase supplies and personal items.

-We ask that all international students register online for the International Orientation Odyssey by June 15.
+We ask that all international students register online for the International Student Orientation by June 15.
 Registration is important since it also includes information requests for the host family program.
 The online registration is through IRIS.
 If you have not received your IRIS login information, please email the Orientation office or phone 503/777-7530.

 Packing for International Student Orientation